Dr Sam Toloo Sheikhzadeh Yazd

 Demand for emergency health services, Health seeking behaviour, Hospital based emergency services, Pre-hospital emergency services, Ambulance, Queensland, Australia, Sociology of health and medicine, Utilisation behaviour, Heatwaves, health, social factors, Emergency Department, Heatwaves and Community Vulnerability

-Public Health and Health Services, Policy and Administration, Sociology
+Health services and systems, Policy and administration, Sociology

 Qualifications